hlissner/evil-snipe/README.md

       will jump to the first 'hello'.
   * While typing your search characters, press `TAB` to increment the character count. e.g. `s<tab><tab>goal` will search for the next instance of "goal".
-  * You can use backspace in the character prompt.
+  * Backspace works in the snipe prompt.

 ### Planned